albattalsara/week08day01-react-state/README.md

 * Like props, which we access with `this.props.val`, we can access state values using `this.state.val`
 * Setting up and modifying `state` is not as straightforward as working with props.
 Instead, it requires multiple methods - explicitly declaring the mutation and then defining methods to define how to update our state.

-Let's switch gears back to our `hello_world` project.

-> Be sure to switch which app is running locally!

-Let's modify our earlier Hello World example to include a new `MoodTracker` component.
+Lets create a new project which includes a `MoodTracker` component.
 There will be a mood displayed, and eventually a user will click a button to indicate on a scale of 1-10 how much of that mood they are feeling.

 ### Initial State